-Blood sugar or blood glucose can become elevated throughout the day, but it shouldn’t be an unexpected occurrence.
-We typically know that your levels will rise in specific circumstances — for example, after you eat a meal or drink a sugary drink.
-It can also happen when you feel stressed.
-Learn more about these spikes, what they are and what to watch out for in this article.
+Blood glucose can become elevated throughout the day, but it shouldn’t be an unexpected occurrence.
+While you’re in phase 2, you’ll learn that sometimes glucose can rise sharply — especially after you eat a meal or have a sweet drink, but also when you feel stressed.
+Learn more about sharp rises in glucose (which a lot of people refer to as “spikes” or “peaks”), what they are and what to do about them in this article.

 For many people with type 2 diabetes, it’s recommended for blood sugar to return below 180 mg/dL within two hours of eating.
-It is best to check with your Level2 care team and doctor to see what is recommended for your body, especially if you are taking meal-time insulin.
+It is best to check with your provider or care team to see what is recommended for your body, especially if you are taking meal-time insulin.

-The exact timing of blood sugar spikes can vary based on the person and the meal.
+The exact timing of blood glucose rises can vary based on the person and the meal.
 On average, post-meal peaks tend to occur about an hour to 75 minutes after starting a meal.

-As mentioned earlier, if you find yourself feeling sluggish or irritable after a meal, you may be experiencing high blood sugar.
+As mentioned earlier, if you find yourself feeling sluggish or irritable after a meal, you may be experiencing high blood glucose (or hyperglycemia).

-Other signs and symptoms of a spike are:
+Other signs and symptoms of a rise in glucose are: